 Disclaimer: I still love Zara.
 But so does everyone else.
-It only takes so long until I run into another inevitable blue-dress fiasco or find its trend offerings start to blur together no matter how many times a week I refresh the new-arrivals page.
+It only takes so long until I run into too many people you know are wearing the same thing as you or you may find its trend offerings start to blur together no matter how many times a week I refresh the new-arrivals page.
 If you've ever experience Zara fatigue, know you're not alone.

 The good news is Zara isn't the only option out there delivering fresh trends for reasonable prices.
-And no, I'm not just talking about H&M, Topshop, and Mango.
-There's a whole horde of affordable brands that continue to fly under the radar.
-For those who are ready to move on from Zara, at least temporarily, I've thrown together a list of 11 brands to bookmark instead.
+And no, I'm not just talking about other fast-fashion stores like H&M, Topshop, and Mango.
+There's a whole horde of clothing brands at the Zara price point that continue to fly under the radar.
+For those who are ready to try something other than Zara—at least temporarily—I've thrown together a list of 11 brands to bookmark instead.

-So the next time you're in search of a dress that five of your co-workers won't already own, shop my recommended alternatives below.
+So the next time you're in search of a dress that five of your coworkers don't already own, shop my recommended alternatives below.

 1. The Line by K